-- 1. Write programs in a high-level language to analyse data - 2.
+- 1. Write programs in a high-level language to analyse data (Python and/or MATLAB) - 2.
 Think about your data computationally and algorithmically - 3.
 Analyse your data using some standard analysis techniques - 4.
 Have the skills to be able to learn more complex analysis techniques to suite your research goals